zaneta989/chloris/README.md

 `phing test`

-And run it in your browse of your choice.
+Now you can run application in browser.

 On Linux